ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

   required to match a pattern.
 * Performance overhead: Similarly, there is generally a performance cost associated with tracking SOM.
-* Incompatible features: Some other Hyperscan pattern flags (such as :c:member:`HS_FLAG_SINGLEMATCH` and :c:member:`HS_FLAG_PREFILTER`) can not be used in combination with SOM.
+* Incompatible features: Some other Vectorscan pattern flags (such as :c:member:`HS_FLAG_SINGLEMATCH` and :c:member:`HS_FLAG_PREFILTER`) can not be used in combination with SOM.
 Specifying them together with :c:member:`HS_FLAG_SOM_LEFTMOST` will result in a compilation error.

 In streaming mode, the amount of precision delivered by SOM can be controlled with the SOM horizon flags.
-These instruct Hyperscan to deliver accurate SOM information within a certain distance of the end offset, and return a special start offset of :c:member:`HS_OFFSET_PAST_HORIZON` otherwise.
+These instruct Vectorscan to deliver accurate SOM information within a certain distance of the end offset, and return a special start offset of :c:member:`HS_OFFSET_PAST_HORIZON` otherwise.
 Specifying a small or medium SOM horizon will usually reduce the stream state required for a given database.

 .. note:: In streaming mode, the start offset returned for a match may refer to a point in the stream *before* the current block being scanned.
-Hyperscan provides no facility for accessing earlier blocks; if the calling application needs to inspect historical data, then it must store it itself.
+Vectorscan provides no facility for accessing earlier blocks; if the calling application needs to inspect historical data, then it must store it itself.